 See the patient information leaflet that comes with your medicine for a full list of possible side effects.

 In addition, long-term use of antipsychotics can lead to complications such as weight gain and diabetes.

 Read more about the complications of psychosis.

 Tell your GP if you have side effects that are becoming particularly troublesome.
 There may be an alternative antipsychotic medicine you can take.

 Never stop taking medication prescribed for you unless advised to do so by a qualified healthcare professional responsible for your care.

 Suddenly stopping prescription medication could trigger a relapse (a return of your symptoms).
 When it's time for you to stop taking your medication it will be done gradually and under close observation.

 Psychological treatment, such as counselling, can help reduce the intensity and anxiety caused by psychosis.
 Some possible psychological treatments are discussed below.

 Cognitive behavioural therapy (CBT) for psychosis is based on an understanding of how people make sense of their experiences and why some people become distressed by them.

-Family therapy is a way of helping both you and your family to cope better with your condition.
-After experiencing an episode of psychosis, you may rely on your family members for care and support.
+Family therapy is a way of helping both you and your family to cope with your condition.
+After having an episode of psychosis, you may rely on your family members for care and support.
 While most family members are happy to help, the stress of caring for somebody can place a strain on any family.